Discovery Programs at the Zoo

 Some animals have teeth for grinding up plants while others sport teeth adapted for tearing the flesh of their prey.
 Still others have a little of both!
 Students will test their scientific observation skills as they classify and identify real skulls and skull models.

-6th - College Programs
+6th grade - College

 Sea otters, pinnipeds, cetaceans and even polar bears have all evolved to depend on the ocean for survival.
 Students will learn about how each of these groups is specially adapted to life in a marine habitat.
 Biofacts include a sea otter pelt, walrus tusk and gray whale baleen.